TextureGroup/Texture/docs/_docs/development/threading.md

 <!-- <img src="/static/images/development/threading3.png"> -->
 ![Threading3](/static/images/development/threading3.png)

 One small note is these diagrams are missing a representation of the main dispatch queue.
 This is separate from the main thread.
+It is a data structure operated by GCD similarly which handles execution to the main thread.
 All the work that goes from the background threads to the main thread is first put onto the main dispatch queue.

 .